A billboard in Ulan Bator.

 In 1994 we purchased a collection of Mongolian silver pieces from the estate of a French collector who had been head of the Banc du Chine in Shanghai in the 1920s.

 1. Nomad's Knife and Chopsticks Eating Set.
 1920s.
 Silver, ivory, wood, iron.
-14" long.
-The wooden sheath decorated with silver and turquoise and coral stones; the chopsticks are ivory with silver tips.
-A burlwood toggle tucks into the wearer's belt.
-SOLD.
+13" (33 cm.) long.
+The wooden sheath is decorated with silver dragons; the chopsticks are ivory.
+A beautiful set, very solidly made, the silver quite thick and nicely worked.
+SOLD

 3. Burlwood and Silver Box.
 Early 20th Century.
 3 1/2" (9 cm.) diameter, 2 1/4" (6 cm.) high.
-A little jewel of a box -- beautiful burlwood with enamelled silver and set with coral and very green turquoise stones and standing on little silver ball feet. $425.
+A little jewel of a box -- beautiful burlwood with enamelled silver and set with coral and very green turquoise stones and standing on little silver ball feet.
+ON HOLD.

 5. Silver and Burlwood Tsampa Bowl.
 Mongolia, 1920s.
 5 1/2" (14 cm.) in diamter by 4" (10 cm.) high.
 A burlwood bowl used for mixing and eating tsampa (roasted barley flour) with butter tea.
 The top is covered in silver and studded with coral and green turquoise stones.
 Note: There is a recent break on the inside lip of the bowl (visible in the 4th photo).
 SOLD.